mjpagan/blog-gatsby/content/blog/2023-03-13-adding-two-factor-authentication-to-vcenter-with-duo-and-active-directory/index.md

 ## Plan

-  [ ] Sign up for a free Duo account (10 users for free)
+- [ ] Sign up for a free Duo account (10 users for free)
-- [ ] Configure Duo to authentication an application
+- [ ] Configure Duo to authenticate an application
-- [ ] Create a Active Directory user to connect vCenter to the domain
+- [ ] Create an Active Directory user to connect vCenter to the domain
 - [ ] Configure Duo user(s)
 - [ ] Deploy a Linux server
-- [ ] Install Duo Proxy software on Linux server
+- [ ] Install Duo Proxy software on a Linux server
 - [ ] Configure Duo Proxy software
 - [ ] Configure vCenter to use Duo Proxy
 - [ ] Test!